MoTahaAboHeiba/retail-lakehouse-pipeline/dbt/models/gold/README.md

 - point-in-time correctness across historical dimension joins on `fact_orders`
 - current-state correctness on the procurement-side product join in `fact_supplier_deliveries`

 A passing `dbt test` run alone is not treated as sufficient evidence of correctness.
-Every fact table also carries an independent grain check (row count against its known source grain) and every dimension is independently verified for exactly one active (`dbt_valid_to = 9999-12-31`) version per business key before being considered closed.
+Every fact table also carries an independent grain check (row count against its known source grain) and every dimension is independently verified before being considered closed.

 ---